What’s a Stress Rash?

 Can Anxiety Cause Rashes?

-Is There Such Thing As a Depression Stress Rash?
+Is There Such a Thing as a Depression Stress Rash?

 How Do You Treat an Itchy Stress Rash?

 Over-the-counter antihistamines are usually the best way to treat stress rashes.
-Cool compresses and hydrocortisone creams may help, too.
+However, cool compresses and hydrocortisone creams may help, too.

 Top over the counter antihistamines for a stress rash are: